Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 Relationship types: How these three platforms connect

 Before diving into the comparison, it helps to understand how Bombora, Demandbase, and ZoomInfo relate to each other.
-They don't all compete on the same axis.
+They do not all compete on the same axis.

 Bombora is a data infrastructure provider.
 It sells intent signals to platforms and directly to end customers.
 Bombora data is embedded inside ZoomInfo, Demandbase, 6sense, Apollo, HubSpot, LinkedIn, and dozens of other tools.
 It competes on signal quality and exclusivity, not on workflow or execution.